Shak789/Shak789.github.io/_pages/about.md

 Beyond my technical pursuits, I have a passion for teaching mathematics.
 I launched a [two-part mathematics course on Udemy](https://www.udemy.com/user/shakeel-jivraj/) to help students improve their skills in pre-algebra.

+I am excited about the possibilities that lie ahead in my academic and professional endeavors.
+As I continue with my undergraduate studies, I hope to expand my knowledge of Data Science and Machine Learning.
+Thank you for visiting my website.